updated March 1, 2023

 Daylight Saving Time

 Depending on where you live, you may need to remember to spring forward into Daylight Saving Time

 Most of the United States will change to Daylight Saving Time on Sunday March 12, 2023 by setting your clock one hour ahead-unless your device changes automatically.
 If you have to awaken at a specified time, you will “lose” an hour of sleep.

-Either way, your body will tell the difference until your sleep cycle adjusts; I know mine always does.
+Your body will tell the difference until your sleep cycle adjusts; I know mine always does.
 WebMD offers these tips to make the change easier.

 St. Patrick’s Day

-The next weekend gives us the first day of Spring, March 20, in the northern hemisphere, with the occurrence of the vernal equinox.
+We will welcome the first day of Spring, March 20, in the northern hemisphere, with the occurrence of the vernal equinox.

 It’s the day graduating medical students find out what residency program they will join through the National Resident Matching Program , which “matches” them with available positions in residencies all over the United States.

 Why should you care?
 This matching process determines who will care for our medical needs in the next 30-40 years; our family physicians, internists, pediatricians, general surgeons, obstetricians, dermatologists, psychiatrists, and the multitude of other medical specialties.
-Most doctors will continue in the same speciality their entire career, although some switch after a few or many years.
+Most doctors will continue in the same specialty their entire career, although some switch after a few or many years.

 National Doctor’s Day